Retainers vs. Permanent Retainers: What’s Best After Braces?

 Which Option is Best for You?

-Permanent retainers are also ideal for people who want the most invisible option possible.
-Since they can’t be seen when you smile, they’re perfect for professional settings or social situations where you prefer not to have any visible orthodontic appliances.
+Since permanent retainers can’t be seen when you smile, they’re perfect for professional settings or social situations where you prefer not to have any visible orthodontic appliances.

 Some patients choose a combination approach, using a permanent retainer on the lower front teeth (where relapse is most common) and a removable retainer for the upper teeth or for nighttime wear.
 This hybrid approach can provide the benefits of both types while minimizing some of the drawbacks.